 Data Provider in another class

 In our previous example, the test case was in the same class as that of the data provider, but what if that wasn’t the case?
-What if the data provider is in another class?
+What if the data provider is written in an another class?

 Demo